RaidersOfTheLostApp/MoviePublic/README.md

 Various options for restoring the db under the `Tools` section of the addon, we used the first one (use the properties for your addon but looks like below):
 `mongorestore -h ds133814.mlab.com:33814 -d heroku_t46wfkgc -u <username> -p <password> dump/fetcher/`

+## Update configs

+Update Heroku Config variables

+## Deploy the app from the local instance

+Then deploy -
+Your master will auto deploy so if you want to deploy from your branch, follow this command:

+`git push heroku <nameofbranch>:master`

+## Build the pipeline for GitHub

 Connect to github account

-Build the pipline
+Build the pipline for staging and update configs to match that environment for callback urls

-Update Heroku Config variables and change all callback urls to match the stage